gorillatagmodguide/GorillaTag-Modding-Guide-2025/docs/user-guide/pc/beginners-guide.md

 ---

-> If you appreciated this guide, you can [send a tip](https://streamelements.com/burritosoft/tip) or [sponsor the main writer](https://github.com/sponsors/burritosoftware).
+> If you appreciated this guide, you can [send a tip to the old writer](https://streamelements.com/burritosoft/tip) or [sponsor the old/main writer](https://github.com/sponsors/burritosoftware).